 June 28 saw two huge trades go down that benefitted a pair of Original 6 franchises for years to come.
 Also, this date in 1994 was one of the busiest in recent memory with drafts, trades, and coaching moves.
+Finally, it saw the beginning of a Stanley Cup Final in 2021, a rarity in the history of the NHL’s postseason.
 So let’s hop aboard the THW time machine and journey back through the decades to relive it all.

 Canadiens Change Their Future

 The first step in the Montreal Canadiens dominating the 1970s occurred on June 28, 1964.
 This was the day they acquired the goaltender that would lead them to six Stanley Cup championships over the course of eight seasons.

 The Canadiens traded Guy Allen and Paul Reid to the rival Boston Bruins in exchange for Alex Campbell and a 16-year-old goaltender named Ken Dryden.
 The Bruins used the 14th pick of the 1964 NHL Amateur Draft to select Dryden but traded him just a few weeks later.

 Dryden opted to play for Cornell University before beginning his professional career, where he went 76-4-1.
 He finally signed with Montreal and made his NHL debut late in the 1970-71 season.
 After winning all six of his starts, he was named the starting goaltender for the playoffs.
 Not only did he win the first of his six Stanley Cups, but he also won the Conn Smythe Trophy for being the playoffs’ most valuable player.

 He went on to win the Calder Trophy for being the best rookie of the 1971-72 season by going 39-8-15 with a .930 save percentage (SV%), 2.24 goals-against average (GAA), and eight shutouts.
 He won five Vezina Trophies during his career, which at the time was given to the goaltender who allowed the fewest goals during the regular season.